Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Introduction

 The paper is structured as follows.
 Section ~\ref{sec:method} describes the ML-enhanced cWB pipeline, the data analyzed, and simulated signals used for training the ML algorithm.
 Section~\ref{sec:models} describes signal models used for testing the search sensitivity.
 Section~\ref{sec:results} provides results of the ML-enhanced cWB search compared with the LIGO-Virgo-KAGRA (LVK) all-sky search for short duration bursts~\cite{O3allskyshort}.
-Section~\ref{sec:conclusions} concludes the paper.